zachhannum/the-word-of-iron/manuscript/chapter_6.md

 Marcus estimated they were nearly half way to the opening they had created on their way in to the city.
 He only hoped he had remembered the path correctly, since they could no longer turn back.

 Free of the chase, he finally had time to think and reflect on the events of the day.
 Valla was lost.
-The Kadorans surely had swept across the entire city.
+The Antuzans surely had swept across the entire city.
 Evidently, the attack at the southern gate was nothing more than a distraction, so that they could get close enough to the eastern wall and breach it with the explosion.
 It was such a simple gambit to be fooled by.
 Such a simple mistake to have caused the destruction of an entire city.
 Perhaps some people made it out, though, through the southern gates.

 His thoughts turned to Vincent, and the rest of their Ilrian battalion that had been lying in wait outside of Valla.
 Why had they not come to Valla's aid?
 Did the boy Brixom sent never make it to his destination?
 Or perhaps Fastaar acted the coward and decided Valla was a lost cause.
 Marcus did not know whether their intervention would have turned the tides of the battle, but any chance would have been better than what they were given.
 He could only hope that next time, they would be more prepared.
-The next target for the Kadorans would likely be Cenna, but nothing about this invasion made any sense, so it felt a fool's gambit trying to guess their enemy's plans.
+The next target for the Antuzans would likely be Cenna, but nothing about this invasion made any sense, so it felt a fool's gambit trying to guess their enemy's plans.
 Why this far south?
 Why Valla?
-The mystery of how an entire legion of Kadoran soldiers evaded detection for so long also troubled him.
+The mystery of how an entire legion of Antuzan soldiers evaded detection for so long also troubled him.
 Something felt off about it all, like a picture on the wall that's slightly crooked.

-More concerning, though, was the strange figure he caught a glimpse of with the Kadoran soldiers just before they escaped through the tunnels.
-He did not appear to be a part of the Kadoran legion for lack of any uniform.
-He tried to recall any details about the man---all he could muster was that the mysterious figure had been bald, remembering the glint of sunlight across the shining dome.
+More concerning, though, was the strange figure he caught a glimpse of with the Antuzan soldiers just before they escaped through the tunnels.
+He did not appear to be a part of the Antuzan legion for lack of any uniform.
+He tried to recall any details about the man—all he could muster was that the mysterious figure had been bald, remembering the glint of sunlight across the shining dome.

-What could the man have been doing in Valla, working with the Kadorans?
+What could the man have been doing in Valla, working with the Antuzans?
 It confounded Marcus.
 The man had honed in on the house like a bloodhound leading his pack to prey.
 He realized that he terrified him, even though he had no right to.
-He knew nothing of the man beyond his alliance with the Kadorans and his lack of hair.
+He knew nothing of the man beyond his alliance with the Antuzans and his lack of hair.
 And yet, something about the mere thought of the man sent shivers down his spine and curdled his blood.
 Marcus was equal parts confused and frightened.

 His fear melted into excitement when he spotted daylight ahead.

 The world opened into a small clearing, flanked on all sides by cliffs.
 The monotonous drone of nature filled his ears, as he hopped down out of the tunnel, landing on the soft ground below, his descent cushioned by dry leaves.

 It was early evening, and the sun set the treetops ablaze, casting a warm glow into the clearing.
 Marcus listened for any sounds of fighting, but only the quiet sound of cicadas greeted him.
 It seemed the tunnels had carried them far enough away from the city to avoid the battle.
 He allowed himself a moment of serenity.
-If he closed his eyes, he could almost forget about the horrors of the day---beyond the drone of insects, he heard the gentle breeze nudging the trees, imploring them to part with their leaves.
+If he closed his eyes, he could almost forget about the horrors of the day—beyond the drone of insects, he heard the gentle breeze nudging the trees, imploring them to part with their leaves.
 Moments such as this one transported him twenty-five years and a thousand miles.

 But then the moment is gone, unfrozen by the rest of his companions as they climbed from the tunnel, blinking at the light.